It’s difficult to know where to start in writing about Florence (Firenze) and Fiesole.

 In 2014 when I came to Firenze before the rest of the gang, the B&B owner told me the Boboli Gardens were closed because of a hail storm.
 She did recommend the Bardini Gardens which I had missed on my previous trips.
 I didn’t have a chance to go that time but did some research on them before our 2015 trip when we spent 5 days in Firenze.

 While I did not care for the B&B owner, I’ll be forever grateful to her for mentioning the Bardini.
-I did some research before we came in 2015 and found that you can get combined tickets for both gardens, although I didn’t realize until our first time at the Bardini that you have to use them on the same day.
+My research indicated that you can get combined tickets for both gardens, although I didn’t realize until our first time at the Bardini that you have to use them on the same day.
 I also read in my guide book that there’s a small café at the top of the garden.
 We stopped at the Bardini the first time on the day we’d been to Palazzo Vecchio and the Bargello.
 I wrote after that first visit: We had a delicious lunch in the gardens with a beautiful view of the city then walked back via the route from Belvedere.

 On our second full day of Firenze we went to the Brancacci Chapel and then to the Boboli.
 I wrote afterwards: From there we went to the Boboli which–like some of my other favorites was disappointing–crowded and almost barren.
 But we walked to the top, all the way to the terrace area I’d not been to before which had beautiful views.
 I realized then that you automatically get a combined ticket to the Bardini with the Boboli ticket so we hiked all the way back down to check out the book store, then all way back up through the entrance to Belvedere and down the street to the Bardini entrance where we had lovely and leisurely walk down to the street that leads to Antica Mescita.